In the Courts

 - Highest court in Massachusetts allows extraterritorial application of Massachusetts stringent independent contractor and wage/hour laws to independent couriers that lived and provided services outside of Massachusetts for a Massachusetts company.
 The couriers alleged that they were misclassified as independent contractors and not employees and that the company also violated Massachusetts wage laws by failing to pay overtime and other wages.
 The Supreme Judicial Court concluded that the written contracts between the parties contained an enforceable forum selection clause requiring both that actions be brought in Massachusetts and requiring that the contract and all rights and obligations of the parties be determined under Massachusetts law, even though the individuals lived and worked in New York.
 Taylor v.
 Eastern Connection Operating, Inc., SJC 11222 (Mass.
 Supreme Judicial Court May 17, 2013).

 - Kentucky cable company pays $1.075 million to settle misclassification case with U.S. Department of Labor for cable, telephone, and internet installers.
 Under the consent judgment, the payments will be made to 77 cable installers whom Bowlin Group LLC allegedly misclassified as independent contractors and then failed to pay overtime compensation to the installers as well as other similarly situated installers whom Bowlin designated as employees.
 Bowlin Group and related parties also consented to a permanent injunction barring them from failing to pay overtime and minimum wages and keeping and preserving employment records in violation of the Fair Labor Standards Act.
-See our prior blog post dated May 14, 2013, entitled, “Cable Company Pays $1.075 Million to Settle Misclassification Case with U.S. Department of Labor for Cable, Telephone, and Internet Installers.”
+See my prior blog post dated May 14, 2013, entitled, “Cable Company Pays $1.075 Million to Settle Misclassification Case with U.S. Department of Labor for Cable, Telephone, and Internet Installers.”
 Harris v.
 Bowlin Group, LLC, Case 2:12-cv-00076 (E. D. Ky.
 April 30, 2013).

 - The U.S. Court of Appeals for the Third Circuit certifies a question relating to the test to be used for IC classification for resolution by the New Jersey Supreme Court in a proposed class action by delivery drivers against Sleepy’s alleging violations by the bedding giant of wage/hour and other employment statutes.
 Finding that “there are at least four distinct employment tests that have been applied under New Jersey law in other contexts (including unemployment, whistleblowing and tort claims) to determine independent contractor/employee status,” the Third Circuit certified the following question: “Under New Jersey law, which test should a court apply to determine a plaintiff’s employment status for purposes of the New Jersey Wage Payment Law…and the New Jersey Wage and Hour Law?”
 Hargrove v.
 Sleepy’s, LLC, Nos.
 12-2540 & 12-2541 (3d Cir.
 May 2013).